praveens-git-bit/PreDay_Ignite2024/Exercise5.md

 ```

 9. Click on the **Send** icon.

+>**Note:** If you receive a response from Copilot such as "I am not sure" please ask the question again.

 >**Note:** The responses from Copilot may not match the ones in the screenshot but will provide a similar response.